estaahn/SQL/README.md

 Welcome to my SQL portfolio!
 This code repository contains multiple projects and examples of SQL I've written.
-Feel free to take a look and provide honest feedback.
+Feel free to take a look!